adamgotterer/manager-README/README.md

 I've added a 30 minute weekly 1:1 to your calendar.
 This is your time.
 Feel free to reschedule it to a time that is best for you and adjust the length and frequency as you see fit.
 If you feel like an hour is what you need, lets meet for an hour.
 If you'd prefer to meet every two weeks for 30 minutes, let's do that.
 At a minimum we should try and meet for at least 30 minutes every two weeks.

-Since this is your, meeting I expect you to drive the agenda and come to the meeting with topics to discuss.
+Since this is your meeting, I expect you to drive the agenda and come to the meeting with topics to discuss.
 It can be difficult to come up with topics in the moment, so I encourage you to write down topics throughout the week and send them to me a few days/hours before we meet.
 The earlier I get them the more time I have to think about a response.
 Don't save time sensitive or important things for our 1:1, we should chat about that sooner.

 The most productive 1:1's are where we talk about your goals, personal growth, the company, the vision, strategy, etc. Our 1:1 should not be a status update session.
 We should only talk about status if you feel like I need a status update (I won't ask you for one).
 I'm happy to talk through the challenges you are having on a project, but you don't need to wait for our 1:1 to tap me for help.